-Adoption — giving birth and giving the child to someone else, forever.
+Adoption — giving birth and placing the child with another person or family, forever.

 You can also get information and health care from other family planning centers or your family doctor.
-Be careful when looking for a reliable health center — there are fake clinics that say they have pregnancy services.
-These are called Crisis Pregnancy Centers, and they’re run by people who are anti-abortion and try to scare or shame people out of choosing abortion.
+Be careful when looking for a reliable health center — there are fake clinics that say they have pregnancy services, but they don’t offer a full range of health care, and they may not even have real nurses and doctors on staff.
+These are called Crisis Pregnancy Centers, and they’re run by people who won’t give you truthful or accurate information about pregnancy, abortion, birth control, or sexual health.
 Read more about Crisis Pregnancy Centers.

 Talking with someone about your feelings can be helpful, too.
-If you can, it’s a really good idea to talk with your parents about it — chances are they care about you and want to help you.
+If you can, it’s a really good idea to talk with a parent or caregiver about it — chances are they care about you and want to help you.
 You could also talk with another family member, boyfriend/girlfriend, friend, school counselor, religious advisor, or another adult that you trust.
 Choose someone who will listen to you, be supportive, respect your privacy, and won’t be judgmental or try to pressure you into anything.

 If you’re having a hard time finding someone in your life to talk with, check out All-Options.
 All-Options has a free, private hotline where you can talk about your pregnancy and get support, no matter how you’re feeling.

 No one should pressure you into making any decision about your pregnancy, no matter what.
 Only you know what’s right for you.